ali-rantakari/peg-markdown-highlight/README.md

 This project contains:

-- A Markdown parser for syntax highlighting, written in C99.
-The parser itself should compile as is on OS X, Linux and Windows (at least).
+- A Markdown parser for syntax highlighting, written in C. The parser itself should compile as is on OS X, Linux and Windows (at least).
 - Helper classes for syntax highlighting an `NSTextView` in a Cocoa GUI application